tpope/vim-dadbod/README.markdown

-# db.vim
+# dadbod.vim

-DB is a Vim plugin for interacting with databases.
+Dadbod is a Vim plugin for interacting with databases.
 It's a more modern take on [dbext.vim][], improving on it on the following ways:

 * Connections are specified with a single URL, rather than prompting you for 14 separate variables